gemmaellis16/memory_game/README.md

 ### **Media**

 * All images were from
+ - The Dr Chick logo was created using [Hatchful](https://hatchful.shopify.com/).
+ - The farm background and farm animals were sourced from [freepik](https://www.freepik.com/)

+* All audio files were from [soundjay](https://www.soundjay.com/)

 ### **Aknowledgments**

-* Tutors at Code Institute for their support.
+* My mentor at Code Institute for their support.

 [Back to top](#table-of-contents)